geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

     elif (observer.get_observation(i).get("name") == "bias"):
         bias.append(observer.get_observation(i).get("bias"))

-# Plot the background for each frame
+# This function will be used to initialize the first frame of the
+# video.
+We just plot the two classes and we set some labels.
 def init():

     plt.plot(blue_x, blue_y, 'bo', label="Label = 1")